danielraffel/omnivoreToPocketSync/README.md

 2. Name it `omnivoreToPocketSync`.
 3. Choose "Allow unauthenticated invocations" under authentication.
 4. Copy the trigger URL.
 5. In the editor, paste the [function code](https://github.com/danielraffel/omnivoreToPocketSync/blob/main/index.js) into `index.js` and update the `consumerKey` and `accessToken` with your values from Steps 1 and 4.
+Name your endpoint `omnivoreToPocketSync`.
 6. Next, paste the [package file](https://github.com/danielraffel/omnivoreToPocketSync/blob/main/package.json) into `package.json`
 7. Deploy the function.

-### Step 6: Set Up Omnivore Webhook
+### Step 6: Set Up Your Omnivore Webhook

 1. Visit [Omnivore Webhooks Settings](https://omnivore.app/settings/webhooks).
 2. Enter the trigger URL you copied from the Cloud Function setup in step 5